 Myth 1: Receivables financing is the last resort for struggling companies, who have no other options available to them.

 A common misconception is that using receivables finance shows signs that a business is in trouble.
 However, the truth is that if your business is looking to expand and grow, particularly into new overseas markets then receivables finance is ideal.
 The stigma once surrounding invoice finance has gone.
 Most companies now see it as a positive tool to boost their working capital through growth.

 Myth 2: Receivables financing gives the wrong impression to your customer.

-With the stigma removed, the reality is that most customers have no issues with suppliers that use invoice finance.
+With the stigma removed, the reality is that most customers have no issues with suppliers that use receivables finance.
 What better way than to say your business is poised for growth or to offer credit terms than by having the support of a financial institution to underpin your strengthened financial position.
 If you are worried about disclosure, then some funding providers offer a confidential service, however, this will solely be on a whole book basis.

-Invoice finance may indeed cost more than traditional funding, such as a bank overdraft or loan, but it has better cash flow benefits and brings more than just funding.
-With individual invoice finance you also get a flexible solution that includes credit control expertise and bad debt protection in the form of credit insurance.
+Receivables finance may indeed cost more than traditional funding, such as a bank overdraft or loan, but it has better cash flow benefits and brings more than just funding.
+With individual receivables finance you also get a flexible solution that includes credit control expertise and bad debt protection in the form of credit insurance.
 It is the only funding option that is available that will generate the funds to support growth with a facility that grows alongside your business.

 So contrary to popular myth, most businesses use a factoring facility to expand their business, not just to survive.
-Whether structuring your business to accommodate rapid growth, seasonal demand, or expansion into new markets; invoice finance really has become a viable, alternative source of funding.
+Whether structuring your business to accommodate rapid growth, seasonal demand, or expansion into new markets; receivables finance really has become a viable, alternative source of funding.
 You can unlock access to much-needed cash flow, generating further growth for your business.

 Start your cash flow management journey today.